Mauritius Pet Passport & Import Regulations

-Pets arriving in Mauritius must do so on a direct flight.
-Transiting through other countries is not permitted.
+Pets arriving in Mauritius should do so on a direct flight, if possible.
+Transiting through other high-rabies countries is not permitted.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.